 “I have called this principle, by which each slight variation, if useful, is preserved, by the term of Natural Selection, in order to mark its relation to man’s power of selection.
 We have seen that man by selection can certainly produce great results, and can adapt organic beings to his own uses, through the accumulation of slight but useful variations, given to him by the hand of Nature.
 But Natural Selection, as we shall hereafter see, is a power incessantly ready for action, and is as immeasurably superior to man’s feeble efforts, as the works of nature are to those of art.” —Charles Darwin

-So, to put it more succinctly, and even more urgently: unless we can feel, at a visceral level, our kindred intelligence with the Living World of Species, we can never understand the danger that technological evolution, by its very nature, poses to genetic evolution’s much slower creative genius.
+Unless we can feel, at a visceral level, our kindred intelligence with an equally but distinctly intelligent World of Coadapted Species, we can never understand the danger that technological evolution, by its very nature, poses to genetic evolution’s much slower creative genius.

 Here is how I tried to capture this realization of timelessness with words back in July of 1984: